scottellis/overo-arduino-i2c/README.md

 Some example programs for Gumstix Overo to Arduino I2C communication.

+There is some more documentation here [Gumstix to Arduino using I2C](http://www.jumpnowtek.com/index.php?option=com_content&view=article&id=68:gumstix-arduino-i2c&catid=39:arduino&Itemid=76)

 The Arduino is a more flexible I2C device because it can be either a master or slave device on the I2C bus.
 Because of the Linux driver, the Overo can only be an I2C master.